Official US Government Icon

 ResourceA Comprehensive Strategy for Combating Human Trafficking in the Transportation Sector Within APEC Economies, Asia Pacific Economic Cooperation Transportation Working Group, 2022

-This resource equips transportation ministries, agencies, and operators with guidance and recommendations to inform their development of comprehensive counter-trafficking strategies inclusive of human trafficking laws, leadership, policies (including social responsibility and employee responsibilities), reporting protocols, partnerships (including law enforcement and non-governmental organizations), training, public awareness, data collection, information-sharing, and victim and survivor support.
+This strategy equips transportation ministries, agencies, and operators to build comprehensive counter-trafficking programs spanning trafficking laws, leadership, policies (including social responsibility and employee responsibilities), reporting protocols, partnerships with law enforcement and non-governmental organizations, training, public awareness, data collection, information-sharing, and victim and survivor support.
+The resource's appendices include ready-to-use tools that organizations can adapt to their own needs, including a model counter-trafficking strategy, a proclamation, and a public leadership statement.

 STAY CONNECTED